henley-regatta/aoc2024/README.md

   - `python/day4part1.py`  - This is actually my 2nd (working) attempt; my thought-i'd-been-clever approach of comparing ALL X,S positions is combinatorialy bad.
 This approach is approx 100x quicker...
   - `python/day4part2.py`  - Ah yes, this is where that lesson comes in immediately useful.
 Compare-from-start only is immediately the right approach to a speedy part 2 solution.
   - `python/day5part1.py`  - The fairly-naieve algorithm appears to be good enough as well as finding the right answer.
 What horrors await in part two???
+  - `python/day5part2.py`  - The horror was trying to be clever against an unproven assumption of global rule consistency, when a simple looping reorder until consistency worked well enough